 Alex Hosselet is a marketing, communications, and business strategy professional with many years working in education and non-profit.
-He is the Marketing and Communications Manager with MediaSmarts, a national education nonprofit, as well as a board and committee member of several other non-profits.
+He is the Digital Marketing Manager with United Way Ottawa, as well as a board and committee member of several other non-profits.
 He brings his skills and passion to Planned Parenthood Ottawa because of his firm belief in the need for feminist, pro-choice sexual and reproductive health programs and services in the community.
 He is wildly fond of cats.

 Steve is a linguist, teacher and biologist by training.
 He has spent most of the past two decades at the House of Commons as a policy and legislative advisor and then as Deputy Chief of Staff to the Leader of the Official Opposition.
 His areas of focus are justice and human rights, international affairs, and finance.
 He is involved in the Gatineau education community as a parent representative on the local school governing board and sits on the Wright neighbourhood residents’ association (ARRQW).